ecos-umons/extractoR/README.md

 Those R packages are the followings:
 * extractoR: main package which act as a glue for functions defined in other packages.
-* extractoR.cran.fetch contains functions to fetch raw data from CRAN.
+* extractoR.cran contains functions to fetch raw data from CRAN.
 Main functions are used to get the list of available packages, download these packages and extract them on local disk.
-* extractoR.github.fetch contains functions to fetch R package repositories data from Github.
+* extractoR.github contains functions to fetch R package repositories data from Github.
 * extractoR.data contains functions to read, manipulate and export R packages metadata.
 * extractoR.extract contains functions to read data extracted with